Back to Blog

 After 18 months of testing and thousands of dollars spent on massage guns (yes, my wife thinks I'm crazy), here's what I'd buy today:

-For most people: HoMedics Therapist Select at $149.
+For most people: Renpho Deep Tissue Massage Gun.
 It hits the sweet spot of performance, durability, and price.
 Available everywhere, decent warranty support, and powerful enough for real recovery benefits.

 The massage gun market will keep evolving, but the fundamentals won't change.
 You need adequate motor power, decent battery life, and reliable build quality.
 Everything else is just marketing.
 Choose based on how often you'll actually use it, not the fancy features you'll forget about in a month.

-Looking to maximize your recovery routine?
+Looking to maximise your recovery routine?
 Check out our guide to gyms in Bishan that offer dedicated recovery spaces, or see our full-body workout routine specifically designed for faster recovery between sessions.